strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

 ```

 Refresh your page and make sure the images are smaller and all the same height.

-TODO: Add image of preview with final planet images.

 Woohoo!
 You're done with task flow customizations for now.